jadilorenzo/obsidian/Story/Story.md

 ## 0: Cras Mors Venit

-Positioned strategically near the heart of the Atlantic Ocean, THE NEMESIS — an anarchist vessel — silently completed its last system check of the ship’s most dangerous weapon, an Electromagnetic Pulse (EMP) weapon with a range of 100+ kilometers.
-While traditional EMP weapons are about the size of a suitcase, this monstrosity was the size of a twin mattress and covered from top to bottom in wiring.
+Positioned fifty kilometers off the coast of California, THE NEMESIS — an anarchist vessel — silently completed its last system check of the ship’s most dangerous weapon, an Electromagnetic Pulse (EMP) with arrange of 100+ kilometers, surpassing the effective range of all EMPs before it.

 Etched on the ship's side, just below its name, was the vessel's motto: "Cras Mors Venit," which translates to "Tomorrow we die.”

+Anarchy wasn’t a revolution; it was a bomb.
+The NEMESIS was the spark.

+EMPs have the capacity to violently overload circuitry by causing voltage spikes that fry both capacitors and the now unprotected components.
+Frying the central nervous system of the western hemisphere should do the trick.

-As the appointed time for detonation arrived amid the final preparations, near silent anticipation filled the air as the crew prepared to witness the “definitive” eradication of a menace that had plagued the world for centuries — technology.
-At precisely 9:59:59 AM, the EMP weapon unleashed its devastating power, sending forth an electromagnetic pulse that raced through the vast expanse of space at the speed of light.
-In 0.133 seconds, this overwhelming wave of electromagnetic energy engulfed the entire surface of the globe, obliterating all electronic components in its path.
+Near silent anticipation filled the air as the crew prepared to witness the initiation of that bomb anarchy.
+At precisely 9:59:59 AM, the EMP weapon unleashed its devastating power.

+But there had been a slight miscalculation.

+The engineers of this weapon hadn’t accounted for the pulse ricocheting off the  inside of the atmosphere which multiplied the force of the pulse seventeen times.
+Within 0.133 seconds, this wave of electromagnetic energy engulfed the entire surface of the globe.

-As the invisible wave of the EMP raced across the globe, skylines instantly went dark, and the world's technological infrastructure crumbled instantly.
+As the invisible wave of the EMP raced across the globe, skylines instantly went dark and the world's technological infrastructure crumbled instantly.
 The dazzling screens that once commanded attention in every household turned into gaping black mirrors.
 Cars stalled on highways, their electronic brains fried.
 The crackle of electricity that had become the backdrop of modern life fell into an eerie silence — a silence soon filled with screams.
 It was anarchy.

 ## 1: Nothing is Fair in War